There are now 3 possible online modes for units:

 - This unit has three broad aims: (1) to introduce the scientist-practitioner model of clinical practice and to examine the research base for psychotherapy; (2) to examine the nature of psychotherapeutic process and the therapeutic relationship; and (3) to examine the historical, philosophical and theoretical bases of the cognitive behavioural therapies.
 The unit starts with a general introduction to psychotherapy, including discussion of topics such as the history and evolution of psychotherapy, the therapeutic relationship, non-specific factors in psychotherapy, the public image of psychotherapy, common elements of psychotherapy, the process of change, evaluation of psychotherapy and empirically supported therapies.
 This is followed by an introduction to the theory and application of cognitive behavioural therapies.
 Topics discussed include basic tenets and historical antecedents of cognitive behavioural therapies; information processing and emotional dysfunction; attribution theory and emotional dysfunction; interaction between cognition, affect, physiology and behaviour; assessment of cognition; theory and practice of Rational Emotive Therapy; theory and practice of Beck's Cognitive Therapy; schema theory; and cognitive therapy.

-- Students are able to (1) understand the complexity of psychotherapeutic research; (2) evaluate the evidence base for different models of psychotherapy; (3) understand the complex interplay between technique and process in psychotherapy; (4) understand the key elements of effective therapeutic relationships; (5) develop an awareness of the evolution of cognitive behavioural therapies and understand the broad theoretical base of contemporary cognitive behavioural interventions; and (6) gain exposure to, and practice in, rudimentary behavioural and cognitive interventions.
+- Students are able to (1) understand and communicate (orally and in writing the complexity of psychotherapeutic research, and critically evaluate how this informs practice in the discipline across the lifespan and with diverse clients; (2) evaluate the evidence base for different models and interventions of psychotherapy, and communicate (orally and in writing) how this applies to practice with diverse clients across the lifespan.; (3) reflect on and communicate (in writing) how examining the evidence base for psychotherapy models and interventions relates to evaluation of one's own future practice, such as identifying areas for improvement and implementing indicated changes; (4) understand the complex interplay between technique and process in psychotherapy, and the key elements of effective therapeutic relationships.; (5) develop an awareness of the evolution of cognitive behavioural therapies and understand the broad theoretical base of contemporary cognitive behavioural interventions; and (6) gain exposure to, and practice in, rudimentary behavioural and cognitive interventions.

-- Indicative assessments in this unit are as follows: (1) assignment 1 and (2) assignment 2.
+- Indicative assessments in this unit are as follows: (1) assignment 1; (2) assignment 2; (3) assignment 3; and (4) attendance.
 Further information is available in the unit outline.